traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.6.2 | May 29, 2015 =
+* Fix: Updated links for "Get Started With.." and "Settings" plugin links to detect location of settings page

 = 1.6.1 | May 20, 2015 =
 * Fix: Live Preview will now correctly preview bars